 SDG 8 for example, to promote sustained, inclusive and sustainable economic growth, is dependent on gender equality because of its links to equal pay and recognition that women devote three times more hours a day to unpaid care and domestic work.
 This limits the time available for women to not only participate in decent and paid work, but also education, which would otherwise increase future employment prospects.
 By restricting women’s earnings these gender-based socio-economic disadvantages also impact SDG 10, reducing inequality within and among countries, specifically when these women form part of the world’s lowest paid populations and are subject to secondary poverty.

-With less than 10 years to go, there is much that is yet to be achieved.
-Efforts must be scaled up and priority must be given to actions that empower women to confront the multiple and intersecting discriminations that obstruct their opportunities and their active participation in their community.
+With less than 10 years to go, there is a lot that is yet to be achieved.
+Priority therefore must be given to actions that empower women to confront the multiple and intersecting discriminations that obstruct their opportunities and their active participation in their community.

-Mia holds a Masters in International Relations from Durham University, and is drawn to the dynamics of international politics and its consequences on the world’s most vulnerable people.
-CTG’s Social Impact Project Manager, she is intrigued by the role and impact corporate social responsibility can have in fragile and humanitarian contexts, such as through initiatives like CTG’s female first.
+Mia Zickerman-White holds a Masters in International Relations from Durham University, and is drawn to the dynamics of international politics and its consequences on the world’s most vulnerable people.
+While currently interning as a researcher for CTG, Mia has research experience in areas including but not limited to gender, diversity, neo-Orientalism, international security and human rights.
+She is intrigued by the role and impact corporate social responsibility can have in fragile and humanitarian contexts, such as through initiatives like CTG’s female first.